Kalmat/PyWinBox/README.md

 .

-    myPyWinBox = pywinbox.PyWinBox(onQuery=pywinbox.deafultOnQuery, onSet=pywinbox.defaultOnSet, handle=windowHandle)
+    myPyWinBox = pywinbox.PyWinBox(onQuery=pywinbox.defaultOnQuery, onSet=pywinbox.defaultOnSet, handle=windowHandle)

 Of course, you can also define (and pass) your own custom functions if you need to perform other actions on these events.

     myPyWinBox = pywinbox.PyWinBox(onQuery=customOnQuery, onSet=customOnSet, handle=windowHandle))

 In this case, if your custom functions do not properly retrieve or set the actual window position and size, the information contained in the PyWinBox class, and returned by all properties, will likely become obsolete.
+So, you can use both in your custom callback:

+    def customOnQuery():
+        # ... do your stuff ...
+        currBox = pywinbox.defaultOnQuery()
+        # ... do more stuff if needed ...
+        return currBox

+    def customOnSet(newBox: Box):
+        # ... do your stuff ...
+        pywinbox.defaultOnSet(newBox)
+        # ... do more stuff if needed ...

 ## Class Properties